geo-sapiens/RColetum/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a new release.
+* This is a update in a very recent release.